 Pricing based schemes stimulate packet forwarding by means of virtual currency (credit).
 The key idea is that nodes providing a service should be remunerated, while nodes receiving a service should be charged.
 Based on this concept, [BH03] proposes a tamper-resistant security module which maintains a nuglet counter.
 The proposed protocol requires the node to pass each packet (generated as well as received for forwarding) to the nuglet counter which is decreased when the node wants to send a packet as originator, and increased when the node forward a packet.
 Hence, if a node wants to send its own packets, it must forward packets for the benefit of others.
 Besides the drawback of requiring a tamper resistant security module, this solution does not face the problem of nodes running out of nuglets, because of their position on the network borders.
-The random waypoint model, adopted for nodes mobility during simulations, prevents nodes to be permanently confined at the border of the network (leaf nodes).
-This avoids the problem of nodes running out of nuglets.
-In a more static network topology, leaf nodes will rarely be required to forward packets on behalf of others, and hence will not be able to gain credits for their transmissions, consequently running out of nuglets even if they cooperate to the network functioning.
+The random waypoint model, adopted for nodes mobility during simulations, prevents nodes to be permanently confined at the border of the network topology, leaf nodes will rarely be required to forward packets on behalf of others, and hence will not be able to gain credits for their transmissions, consequently running out of nuglets even if they cooperate to the network functioning.

-A similar solution, called SPRITE [ZCY03], proposes to overcome the requirement of a tamper-proof hardware by inserting a Credit Clearance Service (CCS) to handle credit.
+A similar solution, called SPRITE [ZCY03], proposes to overcome the requirement of a tamperproof hardware by inserting a Credit Clearance Service (CCS) to handle credit.
 When a node receives a message, the node keeps a receipt of the message.
 Later, when the node has a fast connection to a CCS, it reports to the CCS that messages that it has received/forwarded by uploading its receipts.
 The CCS then determines the charge and credit to each node involved in the transmission of a message, depending on the reported receipts of a message.
 Unfortunately, the centralization of credit handling introduces new issues: i) the policy to choose the node in the ad hoc network that should run the CCS; ii) trustworthiness of such a node.
 Furthermore, the proposed architecture presents the CCS as a fixed point, reachable by mobile nodes through the Internet.
 This constitutes a big constraint for the application of such a system to real ad hoc networks.